active-logic/active-lt/README.md

 ### Where are the docs?

-Please read the documentation on the [main active logic repo](https://github.com/active-logic/activelogic-cs).
+Read the documentation on the [main active logic repository](https://github.com/active-logic/activelogic-cs).
-In the near future, a separate tutorial and demo will be provided, so you can (more) easily get started with Active-LT.

 ### Can I release a game made using Active-LT?

-- Under AGPL (via Github) you can, provided you share the source (please read the license).
+Under AGPL (via Github), provided you share the source (please read the [license](LICENSE)).

-- Under the Unity Asset Store EULA, you will be able to release games made using the 'LT' library without publishing game source; please take patience as requirements for Unity Asset Store releases are more stringent than releasing on Github, so I need a few days to clear everything.
+Under the Unity Asset Store EULA, you may release games made using this library without publishing game source; as requirements for Unity Asset Store releases are more stringent than releasing on Github, I need a few days to clear everything.

 ### How is this different from 'active-logic-cs' on Github?

-The [active-logic-cs](https://github.com/active-logic/activelogic-cs) package is engine agnostic, and does not feature the Unity integration.
-If you are not using Unity, you do not need this package.
+The [active-logic-cs](https://github.com/active-logic/activelogic-cs) package does not feature the Unity integration; if you are using Unity, prefer the LT package (here) or the [full-featured Unity Asset](https://assetstore.unity.com/packages/tools/ai/active-logic-151850).

+### How do I upgrade to the full version?

+Upgrading is easy.
+Verified steps are described [here](https://github.com/active-logic/activelogic-cs/blob/master/Doc/Upgrading.md#1-remove-active-lt).

 *Happy coding!*